popcornXD/bun-maggi/README.md

 ## ⚙️ Run
 https://overnighthackathon-bunmaggi.streamlit.app/
-[Uploading transactions.csv…] (upload this example dataset to start training the isolated forest model)
+Use Transactions.csv to train the model

 ## 🔮 Future Scope
 - The Blockchain Supply Chain